: PoolDawg Staff

 17. Three to five practice strokes are plenty.
 More than that, and you force yourself out of rhythm, and begin to put unnecessary pressure on yourself.

 18. Don't hold onto your cue while you're in the chair; the tendency is to squeeze it as your impatience grows, and this only produces more tension.
-Lean it securely next to you.
+Just put your cue next to your chair, and relax.

-19. In assuming your shooting stance, you should line the shot up not with your hand or cue, but with your chin.
+19. In assuming your shooting stance, you should line the shot up with your chin, not your hand or cue.
 It's a smoother body move, and the rest will automatically fall into place.
 Putting your hand down first may result in tentativeness and an awkward, uncoordinated approach to the shot.

 20. A good slump-breaker: Change your playing pace radically.